3200 Phaethon: Physical characteristics

+Analysis of a mid-infrared spectral emissivity spectrum from the Spitzer Space Telescope showed Phaethon to be linked to the rare Yamato-type (CY) carbonaceous chondrites.
+This link appears speculative and partial.
+Further analysis of this spectrum confirmed the presence of Mg-rich olivine, carbonates, and Fe-sulfides.
+These minerals decompose at the temperatures that Phaethon reaches at perihelion, resulting in outgassing, in a process called thermal decomposition.
+It is believed that this process leads to dust ejection and can explain the formation of the Geminid meteor stream.

 Meteor shower

-Shortly after its discovery, Fred Whipple observed that the "orbital elements of 1983 TB shown on IAUC 3879 are virtually coincident with the mean orbital elements of 19 Geminid meteors photographed with the super-Schmidt meteor cameras".
-In other words, Phaethon is the long-sought parent body of the Geminids meteor shower of mid-December.
+Shortly after its discovery, Fred Whipple noted that Phaethon's orbital elements were extremely similar to those of the Geminid meteor shower, indicating that Phaethon was the meteor shower's long-sought parent body.

 Planned flyby

 DESTINY+ (Demonstration and Experiment of Space Technology for INterplanetary voYage Phaethon fLyby dUSt science) is a planned mission to fly by 3200 Phaethon, as well as various minor bodies originating from it.
-The spacecraft is being developed by the Japanese space agency JAXA, and will demonstrate advanced technologies for future deep space exploration.
-DESTINY+ is planned to be launched no earlier than 2024.
+The spacecraft is being developed by the Japanese space agency JAXA and will demonstrate advanced technologies for future deep space exploration.
+DESTINY+ is planned to be launched no earlier than 2028.

 Close approaches

 Phaethon approached to 0.120895 AU of Earth on December 10, 2007, and was detected by radar at Arecibo.
 When Phaethon came to perihelion in July 2009, it was found to be brighter than expected.
 During its approach, the STEREO-A spacecraft detected an unexpected brightening, roughly by a factor of two.